 The board uses this framework to relate objectives and AIGA programs to each goal.
 Annually, the board considers metrics for programs and sets both priorities and resource allocations in the context of the framework.

 AIGA has a long history of engaging stakeholders in defining the vision for the organization.
 In just the past decade:

 The continuous research on AIGA members, external trends and the competitive environment from 2005 through 2011 was documented in “What AIGA is doing and why”, a resource shared with key stakeholders as AIGA developed plans, activities and budgets.
-The 2011 version is available below.

 A 2008 board committee chaired by Stanley Hainsworth and Kenna Kay developed a concept of an AIGA that reflected the strength of chapter activities and the interests of emerging designers.